 - Have franchise access in Delaware

 The likelihood is that your company will only be doing work in the jurisdiction you primarily do business in.

-This means you’ll have to pay to work in two states when in all likelihood you will only work in one state at first.
+This means you’ll have to pay to work in two states when, in all likelihood, you will only work in one state at first.

 Additionally, the C-Corporation form is not always the best fit for startups.

-Just because some investors prefer C-Corporations and many large companies have a Delaware C-Corporation, does not mean that this entity form is right for your situation.
+Just because some investors prefer C-Corporations and many large companies have a Delaware C-Corporation does not mean that this entity form is right for your situation.

 Read Our Blog: 5 Tips For Implementing Secure Digital Contracts

-Pros to the Delaware C-Corporation
+Pros of the Delaware C-Corporation

 Bottom Line for Your Business

-Whether you’re ready to start your own business, or have an existing business, the team at Richards Rodriguez & Skeith LLP is ready to assist you in determining whether a C-Corporation is the right fit for you.
+Whether you’re ready to start your own business or have an existing business, the team at Richards Rodriguez & Skeith LLP is ready to assist you in determining whether a C Corporation is the right fit for you.
 Contact us today!